sindresorhus/emittery/readme.md

 Emittery can collect and log debug information.

 To enable this feature set the DEBUG environment variable to 'emittery' or '*'.
-Additionally you can set the static `isDebug` variable to true on the Emittery class, or `myEmitter.debug.enabled` on an instance of it for debugging a single instance.
+Additionally you can set the static `isDebugEnabled` variable to true on the Emittery class, or `myEmitter.debug.enabled` on an instance of it for debugging a single instance.

 See [API](#api) for more details on how debugging works.